Tanikai/messeji/README.md

 # messēji

-_messēji_ is a Typst package for typesetting chat histories in a modern, minimal design, inspired by popular messengers.
+_messēji_ ("Message" in Japanese) is a Typst package for typesetting chat histories in a modern, minimal design, inspired by popular messengers.
+No manual copying to your Typst document required, just pass in a JSON file.

 ![Example Chat](examples/example.jpg)